-BRAC Onnesha is a cubeSat developed, built and tested in Kyushu Institute of Technology by 3 Bangladeshi post graduate students, Abdulla Hil Kafi, Raihana Shams Islam Antara, Maisun Ibn Monowar.
+BRAC Onnesha is a CubeSat developed, built and tested in Kyushu Institute of Technology by 3 Bangladeshi postgraduate students, Abdulla Hil Kafi, Raihana Shams Islam Antara, Maisun Ibn Monowar.
 AKA, “Team Centurions”.

 What is CubeSat?

 CubeSat is standard for satellites by Prof. Bob Twiggs and Prof. Jordi Puig-Suari.
 CubeSat is a 10 cm x 10 cm x 10 cm satellite.
-The exterior shape of the satellite is well defined by standard, which allows the satellite to be deployed from PPOD / JSSOD.
-This standard allows developers to seek for cheap and frequent launch opportunity.
+The exterior shape of the satellite is well defined by the standard, which allows the satellite to be deployed from PPOD / JSSOD.
+This standard allows developers to seek for a cheap and frequent launch opportunity.